-Besides going over the course syllabus during the first day of class on Tuesday, January 19, we will also discuss a particularly important “real world” example of financial risk.
-Specifically, we will look at the relationship between stock market returns (as indicated by daily percentage changes in the SP500 stock market index) and stock market volatility (as indicated by daily percentage changes in the CBOE Volatility Index (VIX)):
+Besides going over the course syllabus during the first day of class on Tuesday, August 22, we will also discuss a particularly important “real world” example of financial risk.
+Specifically, we will study the relationship between realized daily stock market returns (as measured by daily percentage changes in the SP500 stock market index) and changes in forward-looking investor expectations of stock market volatility (as indicated by daily percentage changes in the CBOE Volatility Index (VIX)):

-As indicated by this graph from page 22 of the lecture note for the first day of class, daily percentage changes on closing prices for VIX (which is the x-axis variable) and the SP500 (which is the y-axis variable) are strongly negatively correlated.
-The blue points represent 7,712 daily observations on these two variables, spanning the time period from January 3, 1990, through August 10, 2020.
+As indicated by this graph (which also appears in the lecture note for the first day of class), daily percentage changes in closing prices for the SP500 (the y-axis variable) and for the VIX (the x-axis variable) are strongly negatively correlated with each other.
+The blue dots are based on 8,470 contemporaneous observations of daily returns for both variables, spanning the 33-2/3-year period of time starting on January 2, 1990, and ending on August 15, 2023.
 When we fit a regression line through this scatter diagram, we obtain the following equation:

 where corresponds to the daily return on the SP500 index and corresponds to the daily return on the VIX index.
-The slope of this line (-0.1156) indicates that on average, daily VIX returns during this time period were inversely related to the contemporaneous daily return on the SP500; i.e., when volatility, as measured by VIX, went down (up), then the stock market return as indicated by SP500 typically went up (down).
-Nearly half of the variation in the stock market return during this time period (specifically, 48.75%) can be statistically “explained” by changes in volatility, and the correlation between and comes out to -0.698.
-While a correlation of -0.698 does not imply that and always move in opposite directions, it does suggest that this will be the case more often than not.
-Indeed, closing daily returns on and during this period moved inversely 78.62% of the time.
+The slope of this line (-0.1147) indicates that on average, daily closing SP500 returns are inversely related to daily closing VIX returns.
+Furthermore, nearly half of the variation in the stock market return during this time period (specifically, 48.87%) can be statistically “explained” by changes in volatility, and the correlation between and came out to -0.70.
+While a correlation of -0.70 does not imply that daily closing values for and always move in opposite directions, it does suggest that this will be the case more often than not.
+Indeed, closing daily values recorded for and during this period moved inversely 78% of the time.

-Since many of the topics covered in Finance 4335 require a basic knowledge and comfort level with algebra, differential calculus, and probability & statistics, the second class meeting during the Spring 2021 semester will include a mathematics tutorial, and the third and fourth class meetings will cover probability & statistics.
+Since many of the topics covered in Finance 4335 require a basic knowledge and comfort level with algebra, differential calculus, and probability & statistics, the second class meeting will include a mathematics tutorial, and the third and fourth class meetings will cover probability & statistics.
 I know of no better online resource for brushing up on (or learning for the first time) these topics than the Khan Academy.

 So here are my suggestions for Khan Academy videos that cover these topics (unless otherwise noted, all sections included in the links which follow are recommended):